 Included in the debate over just what constitutes Aspergers is a group that challenges the notion that Aspergers is a problem at all.
 They promote the idea that Aspergers represents difference rather than disorder, and consequently they take exception to the notion that Aspergers is something that needs to be fixed.
 In a sense, they don’t support Aspergers Syndrome treatment or therapy at all.

-As with diagnosis in general (and anything a prospective patient has come to believe about himself or herself) I prefer to respect the way in which that individual has come to see and define himself or herself.
+As with diagnosis in general (and anything a prospective patient has come to believe about himself or herself), we prefer to respect the way in which that individual has come to see and define themselves.
 What’s important, as always, is collaborating to shape the course of our therapy together: identifying what you want help with and working together to help you create your life.

 Aspergers Syndrome Treatment: Therapy for growth, not disorder